NYPL/discovery-sandbox/README.md

 This last command will create a folder called `coverage` in the root directory.
 You can open up `coverage/lcov-report/index.html` in a browser to see more details about what lines of codes have not been tested.

+## React Accessibility

+### eslint-plugin-jsx-a11y
+Adding accessibility rule checker through ESLint and the [eslint-plugin-jsx-a11y](https://github.com/evcohen/eslint-plugin-jsx-a11y) plugin.
+This checks accessibility issues when ESLint is ran in the command line.

+Note: At the moment, use ESLint as the global package by install the packages:

+    $ sudo npm install -g eslint eslint-plugin-jsx-a11y eslint-config-airbnb

+And to check files run:

+    $ eslint src/app/components/.../path/to/file.jsx

+Or all components at once:

+    $ eslint src/app/components/**/*

+### react-a11y
+[react-a11y](https://github.com/reactjs/react-a11y) is an npm package that can be run in development mode when the `loadA11y` environment variable is set to true.

+    $ loadA11y=true npm start

+This will output warnings in the browser's console for elements that do not meet accessibility standards.
+Some rules may be too strict and should be verified against other accessibility rules.

 ## Misc

 Starting up from a [Node/React boilerplate](https://bitbucket.org/NYPL/dgx-nypl-react-boilerplate).